pombredanne/gitlab.com-yaroslaff-hashget-wiki/incremental.md

 STEP 3/3 tarring...
 /tmp/test (1.0M) packed into /tmp/diff.tar.gz (482.0)
 ```
 Incremental (delta) backup is very short.
-But will require full backup available on same URL for unpacking
+But delta backup will require full backup available on same URL for unpacking.

 To make new full backup delete old from index:
 ```shell